-- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Board may approve expenditure on behalf of the Association. - (3) The Board may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Board for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 board members. - (5) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt. - (6) With the approval of the Board, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.
+- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Board may approve expenditure on behalf of the Association. - (3) The Board may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Board for each item on which the funds are expended. - (4) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt.